codepo8/github-page-pwa/README.md

 // The version of the cache.
 Every time you change any of the files
 // you need to change this version (version_01, version_02…).
-// UF you don't change the version, the service worker will give your
+// If you don't change the version, the service worker will give your
 // users the old files!
 var VERSION = 'version_00';